 Tiger Woods' Swing Sequence

-Tiger Woods’ swing sequence begins with a solid takeaway, which is a one-piece motion where his chest, arms, and club all go through the backswing in unison until they reach the apex.
-This kind of action encourages energy to coil, or build-up, rather than just a simple turn which does nothing to build up power.
+Tiger Woods' great swing begins with a solid takeaway, which is a one-piece motion where his chest, arms, and club all go through the backswing in unison, until they reach the apex.
+This kind of action encourages energy to coil, or build up, rather than just a simple turn which does nothing to build up power.
 This coiled up energy will be released in the downswing at the moment of impact, but it must first be generated during the backswing.

 Final thoughts on swinging the club like Tiger

-Now that you know how to swing your club like Tiger Woods, what you need to do is practice, over and over.
+Now that you know how to swing your club like Tiger Woods, what you need to do is practice that swing, over and over.
 In order to do that, you should purchase your own golf mat, so you can practice frequently without having to pay outrageous prices for a bucket of balls at your local range.
-The best golf mat to buy, in terms of quality and affordability, are the Rawhide slightly used golf mats, which you can purchase for about 1/3 the cost of what a brand-new one would cost you.
+The best golf mat to buy, in terms of quality and affordability, is the Rawhide slightly used mat, which you can purchase for about 1/3 the cost of what a brand-new one would cost you.
 It has the look and feel of a real golf course, and will accelerate the learning process for you as you begin your quest to become the next Tiger Woods.